 Religious Liberty is a legal concept.
-It is an idea that has grown out of the great Protestant Reformation of the 15th, 16th & 17th centuries.
+It is an idea that has grown out of the great Protestant Reformation of the 14th, 16th & 17th centuries.
 Men and women of courage stood up to the erroneous teachings of the Roman Catholic Church and placed their faith in the living God as He revealed Himself to them in His Holy Word.
 Their motto was: Sola Scriptura, “the Bible and the Bible only.”
 They risked everything, including their lives, to flee tyranny and to establish a state without a king and a church without a pope, who used the power of the state to kill, maim, and persecute those who do not accept her teachings.
-But how far have we come?

-Further, Religious Liberty is a theory which suggests that the individual is free to worship how he chooses to worship, whom he wishes to worship and in what manner he decides to worship.
+Further, Religious Liberty is a theory which suggests that the individual is free to worship how he or she chooses to worship, whom they wish to worship and in what manner they decide to worship.
 It also prescribes that the state may not impose any particular religion on the people.

-As the line between church and state becomes increasingly dimmer and leading evangelicals are calling for more state sponsored religion, people are rejecting the very foundation upon which America was built.
-The Pew Research Center, an organization which tracks and reports on national cultural trends, reports that almost 40% of Americans believe that the First Amendment of the U.S. Constitution is no longer relevant.
+As the line of distinction between church and state becomes increasingly dimmer and leading Evangelicals are calling for more state sponsored religion, people are rejecting the very foundation upon which America was built.
+The Pew Research Center, an organization which tracks and reports on national cultural and Religious trends, reports that almost 40% of Americans believe that the First Amendment of the U.S. Constitution is no longer relevant.

 Religious Liberty, the American Ideal, is at a crossroad.
 But where are we headed?
 Find out here.